christineton/pyber/README.md

 What good is data without a good plot to tell the story?

 Using Python Matplotlib and applying it to some real-world situations.
-For this assignment, I'll be completing a Data Challenges.
+For this assignment, I'll be completing a Data Challenges utilizing MatPlotlib

-## Option 1: Pyber
+## Pyber

 ![Ride](Images/Ride.png)